gridiron-zone/furya/docs/features/htlc.md

 ## Concepts

 [Hash Time Locked Contract (HTLC)](https://en.bitcoin.it/wiki/Hash_Time_Locked_Contracts) is a protocol intended for cross-chain atomic swaps.
 It performs a P2P swap in a decentralized form.
 HTLC can guarantee that all swap processes among participating parties take place or nothing is done.
-Leveraging the HTLC on GRID Hub, users can implement cross-chain asset swaps with Bitcoin, Ethereum, LTC and all other chains which support HTLC.
+Leveraging the HTLC on FURY Hub, users can implement cross-chain asset swaps with Bitcoin, Ethereum, LTC and all other chains which support HTLC.

 ## Interaction Process

-Supposed that Alice swaps BTC for GRID with Bob.
+Supposed that Alice swaps BTC for FURY with Bob.
 The atomic swap process between Alice and Bob can be divided into following steps.

 ### step 0

   Alice and Bob reach an agreement on the swap by an off-chain procedure, which is completed commonly on an exchange platform.
 Let Alice be a maker and Bob be a taker.
-The agreement includes the exchange rate between BTC and GRID, the each other's address on the counterparty chain and a unique hash lock generated from a secret, and an appropriate time span.
+The agreement includes the exchange rate between BTC and FURY, the each other's address on the counterparty chain and a unique hash lock generated from a secret, and an appropriate time span.

 ### step 1

-  Afterwards, the secret holder, Bob sends an HTLC transaction which commits to transfer GRID of the specified amount to Alice(the maker) with the negotiated hash lock on GRID Hub.
+  Afterwards, the secret holder, Bob sends an HTLC transaction which commits to transfer FURY of the specified amount to Alice(the maker) with the negotiated hash lock on FURY Hub.

 ### step 2

-  An event is emitted on GRID Hub which indicates that Bob has created an HTLC.
+  An event is emitted on FURY Hub which indicates that Bob has created an HTLC.
 Alice is informed of this event by monitor tools (usually wallets) or the platform.
 The HTLC initiating transaction with the same hash lock will be sent to Bitcoin by Alice once the event is validated against the agreement.
 Particularly the HTLC will be locked by an quite smaller time span than the one provided by Bob.

 ### step 3